 While spatial growth models are well established at sub-national levels, there has been much less investigation of growth spillovers internationally.
-International models which do examine spatial growth effects often fail to include time fixed effects or, if they do include time fixed effects, these models may use global samples instead of focusing on specific regions where common temporal shocks are harder to capture.
+International models which do examine spatial growth effects often fail to include time fixed effects or, if they do include time fixed effects, these models may use global samples instead of focusing on specific regions.
+This makes common temporal shocks harder to capture.
 Together, these two factors may lead to upward biases in estimates of spatial growth effects.
+As a result, previous papers may be capturing correlations across growth rates rather than estimating a causal relationship.

 This paper adds to the spatial growth literature by estimating a carefully selected spatial model over a clearly defined sample of countries.
-When time fixed effects are included in this model, estimate spatial growth effects are actually negative and significant.
-These effects are robust to choices of spatial weighting matrix and to alternative spatial models.
-Moreover, the economic importance of spatial growth effects is demonstrated as well.
+When time fixed effects are included in this model, estimated spatial growth effects are shown to be negative and significant.
+These effects are robust to a range of choices concerning spatial weighting matrix and to a set of standard spatial models.
+These results are also evident for regions other than the Americas.
+The economic importance of spatial growth effects is highlighted as well.
 Failure to properly include spatial growth effects in growth models then leads to incorrect estimates of policy effects in growth models.
-Further research will be required to see if growth spillovers may be universally negative, or if this phenomenon is only true within certain regions.
-Recognizing the existence of negative spatial growth effects, while not ideal for helping groups of countries to develop, is still important to understanding how best to accomplish this goal.
-Determining if these effects are due to the competitive role of countries in international trade or due to other factors is an important direction for future research.
+Recognizing the existence of negative spatial growth effects is an important step in understanding how best to implement and evaluate growth targeting policies.
+Determining if these effects are a result of the competitive nature of countries in international trade or due to other factors is an important direction for future research.